 LOUDER THAN WORDS FESTIVAL | The Principal | 8th - 10th November

 ‘The only festival that interrogates that enduring love affair between music and the written word,’ LTW grows louder each year.
-Zoë Howe, Dave Haslam and Gemma Cairney are amongst the personalities for 2019: expect panels and performance, alongside a music quiz and the Wilko Award.
+Thurston Moore, Wayne Hussey and Jo Wood are amongst the personalities for 2019: expect panels, performance and lively Q&As.
 Music nuts should also check out November’s: ‘conference by day, live music by night.’

 DOKI DOKI FESTIVAL | Sugden Sports Centre | 9th - 10th November

 A diverse celebration of Japanese culture, Doki Doki spans calligraphy demos to kimono styling, martial arts to anime and spades of sushi.
 Elsewhere find traditional board games, language lessons and expert panels; all culminating in a cosplay after-party.
 Also spotlighting one country's culture, this November sees the launch of Celebrating Syria.